isomerpages/nlb-reference/_launch-running-the-business/Developing a Business Plan/Common mistakes in business plans.md

 ---
 title: Common mistakes in business plans
 permalink: /launch/running-business/business-plan/common-mistakes/
-description: "A good business plan can help the entrepreneur turn his dreams into reality, while a bad one could lead to disappointment, failure and financial loss.
-Here are some common mistakes people make when creating a business plan and how you can avoid them. "
+description: A good business plan can help the entrepreneur turn his dreams into reality, while a bad one could lead to disappointment, failure and financial loss.
+Here are some common mistakes people make when creating a business plan and how you can avoid them.
 third_nav_title: Developing a Business Plan
+variant: markdown
 ---
 # Common mistakes in business plans